MurtazaRaza/CrossPlatformManifestMaker/README.md

 "[pak file name that has been updated]"
 [followed by names of however many pak files that were updated]

-For running on mac dotnetcore needs to be installed.
+For running on mac, dotnetcore needs to be installed.
 To run prefix dotnet followed by .dll path followed by the other parameters listed above.
 [dotnet][dll file name] "[path to previous manifest file or null]" ...
 ...

-The code was made keeping in mind specific requirements but it can very easily be editted to let's say not include quality settings.
+The code was made keeping in mind specific requirements, but, it can very easily be editted to, let's say, not include quality settings.